-Crafted from high-quality materials, this elbow brace will stand the test of time and is backed by a lifetime warranty.
+Crafted from high-quality materials, this will stand the test of time.
 Gel compression pad outperforms air-filled varieties, providing fast, effective relief and support.
 Easily adjustable with a Velcro strap for customizable sizing.
-A value-packed option with a helpful e-book, wrist sweatband, and two braces so you're never left unprotected.

-More expensive than other braces, but well worth it considering the quality and the extras.
+More expensive than others, but well worth it considering the quality and the extras.

 Fits forearms measuring 9 to 23 inches.
-Brace protects tendons from additional strain.
+Protects tendons from additional strain.
 Compression pad adds extra pressure to relieve pain and fatigue.
-Fastens with two adjustable hook-and-loop straps that stick to the brace.
+Fastens with two adjustable hook-and-loop straps.
 Made of 75% neoprene and 25% nylon.

 The hook-and-loop straps may wear out relatively quickly.

 Lightweight and extremely comfortable to wear, even in warmer weather.
 Nylon and spandex blend offers excellent moisture-wicking performance.
-Infused with high levels of the best-quality copper.
-More flexibility than other sleeves.
-Easy to wash, and it dries faster than others.
+Infused with high levels of quality copper.
+Provides more flexibility than other sleeves.
+Easy to wash, and dries quickly.

 The overall compression isn't the highest, and these sleeves may be more prone to stretching out.